Electoral system of Hungary: County assemblies, Budapest Assembly

 The composition of the county assemblies (or the capital assembly before 2014) can be voted on by voting on one of the lists established by parties and social organizations.
 The lists are allocated seats in the general assembly in proportion to the total votes obtained in the entire county (or in the capital before 2014).
 Mandates can only be obtained in the general assemblies from those lists for which the votes cast exceed 5% of all valid votes.
 In the case of a joint list, the limit is 10%, and in the case of a joint list of more than two organizations, it is 15%.

 Since 2014, the 33-member capital assembly has been composed of the Lord Mayor (elected directly), 23 district mayors (elected directly) and 9 representatives from the compensation list.
 Only mayoral candidates and district mayor candidates may appear on the compensation list.

+In December 2023, the Hungarian Parliament restored the party list system.